khushnam-chauhan/ViewIt/README.md

 Please be patient.
 The website may take more than a minute to render after being inactive for over 50 minutes.
 Thank you for your understanding!
 This is an alternative URL for the site: https://watchit-production.up.railway.app.

+To run the WATCHit™ project locally:

+Setup .env file✅️

+PORT=5000
+MONGO_URI=your_mongo_uri
+NODE_ENV=development
+JWT_SECRET=your_jwt_secre
+TMDB_API_KEY=your_tmdb_api_key

+Run this app locally✅️

+npm run build

+Start the app✅️

+npm run start

+Following these steps will set up and run the WATCHit™ project on your local computer.

 ![Screenshot 2025-01-22 202213](https://github.com/user-attachments/assets/79e50a1a-c5f1-4815-830e-b887cf2b7f94)

 The WATCHit™ Registration Page features an autoplaying video showcasing the app’s highlights.
 The video starts muted, with a simple mute/unmute button for easy audio control, making it engaging and user-friendly.